fuelsoft/viewer/README.md

 Then call the program by either dragging an image onto Viewer.exe or by running `Viewer.exe <filename>` in a terminal.

+### Controls:
+* Zoom is handled by hitting keypad +/- or scrolling.
+* Panning is handled by left-clicking and dragging the image.
+* Zoom and position can be reset by hitting keypad 0 (keypad zero).

 ### Supported formats:
 As listed [here](https://www.libsdl.org/projects/SDL_image/docs/SDL_image.pdf#page=8&zoom=auto,-205,547).